top of page

 SCIENCE FICTION/FANTASY/HORROR

-I am less interested in dystopian/big gov stories, superheroes, steampunk, military SFF, and traditional Tolkien-esque high fantasy, but still willing to look at these books if they’re doing something new or have a twist.
+I am generally less interested in dystopian/big gov stories, superheroes, steampunk, military SFF, and traditional English Tolkien-esque high fantasy, but still willing to look at these books if they’re doing something new or have a twist.

 LITERARY FICTION WITH SPECULATIVE ELEMENTS

-The primary distinction between literary fiction with speculative elements and general SFF is usually a matter of sales, not content.
+The primary distinction between literary fiction with speculative elements and general SFFH is usually a matter of sales, not content.
 I’m separating this section out only in the event that you, the reader, haven’t considered querying agents who rep SFF!

 SELECT CONTEMPORARY AND HISTORICAL FICTION